 Challenges to Diagnose

 Some professionals may believe that the elderly have a right to use substances since they made it through life.
-Many professionals may not know how to ask an older adult if they are using illicit drugs and thus may fail to assess for this or believe it is not a problem as it would be for someone younger
+Many professionals may not know how to ask an older adult if they are using illicit drugs and thus may fail to assess for this or believe it is not a problem as it would be for someone younger.

 Prevention and Support

-There is a call from the research community to provide more resources and support systems that are designed specifically for older adults.
+There is a call from the research community to provide more resources and support systems designed specifically for older adults.
 A national survey found that fewer than 18% of treatment centers were designed for older adults.